JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 CSV.write(output, df)
 ```

-The behaviour of CSV functions can be adapted via keyword arguments.
+The behavior of CSV functions can be adapted via keyword arguments.
 For more information, use the REPL [help-mode](http://docs.julialang.org/en/stable/manual/interacting-with-julia/#help-mode) or checkout the online [CSV.jl documentation](https://juliadata.github.io/CSV.jl/stable/).

-### Loading A Classic Data Set
+### Loading a Classic Data Set

 To see more of the functionality for working with `DataFrame` objects, we need a more complex data set to work with.
 We can access Fisher's iris data set using the following functions: